 The “Soft Matter Physics” Group at the Institute of Physics and Astronomy at the University of Potsdam

-The Soft Matter Physics group invites applications for several Ph.D. and Postdoc positions in the field of organic and hybrid electronics (details enclosed).
+The Soft Matter Physics group invites applications for a Ph.D. position in the field of hybrid electronics (details enclosed).

 The term “Soft Matter” stands for an exciting class of materials.
 The building blocks of Soft Matter are molecules with defined electronic properties, which assemble to macroscopic systems via weak interactions.
 Therefore, Soft Matter reacts to even weak forces, rendering it highly responsive and providing the basis for various applications.